zephyrproject-rtos/zephyr/doc/introduction/index.rst

    monolithic image that gets loaded and executed on a system's hardware.
 Both the application code and kernel code execute in a single shared address space.

-**Compile-time resource definition**
-   Allows system resources to be defined at compile-time, which reduces code size and increases performance for resource-limited systems.

 **Optimized Device Driver Model**
    Provides a consistent device model for configuring the drivers that are part